What is the Right Newsletter Frequency?

 3. Provide Opt-Out Options

-Subscribers should be given the choice to completely unsubscribe or adjust their frequency preference.
-Offering that flexibility is a respect for time and choice while making sure that your email list comprises the cream of subscribers-those genuinely engaged and interested.
-This automatically improves the quality of your overall email marketing.
+Subscribers should be able to opt out entirely or alter their frequency settings.
+Providing that flexibility is respect for time and preference, as well as ensuring that your email list contains the best- of the best- people who actually are interested and engaged.
+This inevitably enhances the overall quality of your email campaigns.

 4. Monitor Analytics